Peeing in the diaper: how to change your baby?

 How often does baby pee in his diaper?

-• A a new clean diaper ;
+• A new, clean diaper ;

 • A cleaning product such as liniment ;